Done right, trade shows can be a fantastic marketing channel for earning publicity, generating leads and growing your business.

 Before you start designing your trade show booth, make sure you have a clear, measurable goal in mind for the event.
 Do you want to generate a specific number of leads?
 Do you want to earn a certain amount of media attention and press coverage?

 With a clear, measurable goal in mind, designing a booth that produces real results becomes a far easier task for your business.

 Choosing an Overly Complicated Message

-One of the keys to successful trade show design is simplicity, both in the visual aspect of your booth and the message you send to prospective customers, clients and partners.
+One of the keys to a successful trade show design is simplicity, both in the visual aspect of your booth and the message you send to prospective customers, clients and partners.

 A common trade show mistake is to choose a marketing message that’s overly complicated or difficult to understand.
-Many businesses with great products and services set themselves back by using headings and copy that are overly complex for a trade show environment.
+Many businesses with great products and services set themselves back by using headings and copy that is overly complex for a trade show environment.

 Remember, trade shows are busy environments in which attendees are surrounded by flashing lights, loud announcements, and product demonstrations.
 If your marketing message takes more than three seconds to read and understand, it’s probably too complicated.

 Simplicity doesn’t just matter when it comes to your marketing message — it’s also essential for an effective trade show booth.

 Just like many businesses opt for a marketing message that requires too much thought to fully grasp, many first-time exhibitors design trade show booths that are too visually “busy,” with text crammed onto every square inch of available space.